-- Health-related concerns may also suddenly increase at workplaces when the practices used during the exceptional situation start to be changed after a long period of time.
-It is important to create a plan for returning to the new normal safely and gradually and communicate it to employees, too.
-Also reserve time for questions and discussions.
+Health-related concerns may also suddenly increase at workplaces when the practices used during the exceptional situation start to be changed after a long period of time.
+That is why it’s important to create a plan together with employees for returning to the new normal safely and gradually.
+Reserve time for discussion and questions.